realjuangalt/Club-Bink-Demo/README.md

 Club Bink is an open-source toolkit designed to empower Bitcoin Evangelists in helping friends and family stack and hold Bitcoin through regular peer-to-peer Dollar Cost Averaging (DCA) trades.
 This project aims to provide a secure, private, and user-friendly platform for growing local Bitcoin communities.

+Explore the latest demo of the project at https://www.bink.club/

 ## Features

 - Evangelist dashboard for managing Bitcoin trades and community growth